 Market risks come in three flavors: recession risk, economic shock risk, and risks within the market itself.
 So, what do these risks look like for December?
 Let’s take a closer look at the numbers.

 Recessions are strongly associated with market drawdowns.
 Indeed, 8 of 10 bear markets have occurred during recessions.
-As I discussed in last week's economic risk factor update, right now the conditions that historically have signaled a potential recession are not in place.
+As I discussed in this month’s Economic Risk Factor Update, right now the conditions that historically have signaled a potential recession are not in place.
+In fact, several of the trends are improving.
+On an absolute basis, conditions remain good—with healthy job growth, high levels of consumer confidence, and expansionary business confidence.
 As such, economic factors remain at a green light.

 Economic shock risk